stellashania/dy.id-laravel/README.md

 ## DY.ID

 The DY.ID web app project is a group project for the laboratory class of the Web Programming course.
 The web app is created for DY.ID, an imaginary e-commerce company, and features different functionalities for visitors, members, and admins.
 The website allows visitors to only view the existing products of the product.
-As for members, they can view and also order thhe produccts.
+As for members, they can view and also order the produccts.
 Lastly, the admins can manage the categories and products.